smile-soft/wchat/README.md

 	},
 	channels: [], // list of channels and their settings
 	chat: true, // enable chat feature
+	cleanPhoneNumber: true, // if true, a phone number string will be sanitized before validating with the regexp in the phonePattern field
 	clientPath: 'https://cdn.smile-soft.com/wchat/v1/', // absolute path to the clients files.
 If not set, files requested from defaults.server + defaults.path.
 	cobrowsing: false, // [deprecated] enable cobrowsing feature
 	concentText: "", // message that contains the text of concent that user should accept in order to start a chat